Wonderful Vegan Blueberry Muffins, made in just 1 bowl! They are fluffy, moist and full of fresh blueberries. You will love how easy they are to make!

 - May substitute coconut, cashew or almond milk for the soy milk.

 - These muffins can be made with whole wheat pastry flour, white whole wheat flour or even spelt flour.
-I haven't tested with gluten free flour, but I'm sure a good GF mix could be used.
+For gluten free, use a gluten free all purpose flour mix.

 - May substitute melted vegan butter or coconut oil for the canola oil.
-For oil free, sub applesauce for the oil, but the muffins will have a different texture and taste.
+For oil free, sub applesauce for the oil.

 - You can use frozen blueberries if needed in these muffins.
 You can either roll the frozen blueberries in a little flour before adding to the batter (to prevent bleeding), or rinse them thoroughly and then blot well with paper towels.
 Fold very gently into the batter.